VatanaChhorn/Tip-Calculator/README.md

 ### Language and Pods

 - This app is one hundred percent written in Swift ( SwiftUI )
-- Using IQKeyboardManagerSwift as an extension pod to allow the user to dismiss the keyboard whenever the user clicks outside the Textfield.
+- Using IQKeyboardManagerSwift as an extension pod to allow the user dismiss the keyboard whenever the user clicks outside the Textfield.

 ### Contact me :octocat: